CptAsgard/PotionMessenger/README.md

 # PotionMessenger
 C# compile-time safe messaging/event system.
-The code is unlicensed, so feel free to use however you like without requiring credit!
+The code is under the Unlicense, so feel free to use however you like without requiring credit!

 # How To Use